 FIGHTING THE GLOBAL EDUCATION CRISIS

-While school enrolments have certainly increased in lower-income countries, it is estimated that 250 million children around the world leave school unable to read or write.
+While school enrolments have certainly increased in lower-income countries, it is estimated that 250 million children around the world are affected by learning poverty.
 Everywhere, educators are challenged with overcrowded classes, poor infrastructure and teachers entering their classrooms with a lack of skills, resources and updated practices to provide children with a good education.

 We know that teachers have more impact on learning outcomes than any other factor.
 That’s why our aim is to help teachers to teach better, so that children learn more and have a brighter future.
 We do this through our four pillars, which includes our digital programme, Teach2030.